We are now in-network with Highmark / BlueCross BlueShield. Contact us to learn more.

 Recovery Cove | Heroin Addiction Treatment Center Easton, PA

-Heroin is a powerful and illegal opioid drug derived from morphine, which in turn comes from the opium poppy plant.
-It is classified as a Schedule I controlled substance in the U.S. due to its high potential for abuse and addiction.
+Heroin is a powerful and illegal opioid, classified as a Schedule I controlled substance in the U.S. due to its high potential for addiction.
 Unfortunately, heroin is a commonly abused substance because of its euphoric and sedative effects.

 Heroin Addiction Treatment Easton, PA

 The more powerful a drug is, the more addictive it is.
-The fast, intense euphoric feelings that heroin produces is what makes it so habit-forming.
+The fast, intense euphoric feelings that heroin produces are what make it so habit-forming.
 Some people try heroin for the first time and get hooked.
-For others, the downward spiral begins with an innocent prescription to opioid painkillers.
+For others, the downward spiral begins with an innocent prescription for opioid painkillers.

-Heroin is a destructive drug that destroys every aspect of life.
-The symptoms of heroin addiction can vary depending on the individual, how often they use the drug and how long they’ve used the drug.
+Heroin is a destructive drug that can destroy every aspect of a person’s life.
+The symptoms of heroin addiction can vary depending on the individual, how often they use the drug, and how long they’ve used the drug.
 Here are some common symptoms to watch for:

 Physical symptoms: